Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-Substituting these equations back into eq.(\ref{eq:3.22}), and being careful of the signs, we can see that the action $S=0$ for the trajectories from $r_m$ to $r_s$ and from $r_m$ to $r_l$.
-This shows that only the trajectory from the small (large) black hole state to the intermediate black hole state contributions to the probability for the phase transition from small(large) black hole state to large (small) black hole state, which also corresponds to the free energy figures in Fig.3.
-In the transition from the small to large black hole states, the free energy is uphill for the trajectory from the small black hole state to the intermediate black hole state and downhill from the intermediate black hole state to the large black hole state.
-The probability for the latter trajectory is 1, so we just need to consider the probability for the former trajectory.
+Substituting these equations back into eq.(\ref{eq:3.22}), and being careful about the signs, we can see that the action $S=0$ for the trajectories from $r_m$ to $r_s$ and from $r_m$ to $r_l$.
+This indicates that only the trajectory from the small (large) black hole state to the thermodynamic transition black hole state contributes to the probability for the phase transition from small(large) black hole state to large (small) black hole state, which also corresponds to the free energy figures in Fig.~\ref{fgFE}.
+In the transition from the small to large black hole states, the free energy is uphill for the trajectory from the small black hole state to the thermodynamic transition black hole state and downhill from the thermodynamic transition black hole state to the large black hole state.
+The probability for the latter trajectory is 1, so we just need to consider the probability contribution for the former trajectory.
 The similar analysis can be made in the transition from the large black hole state to the small black hole state.
-Thus, in the phase transition from small (large) black hole state to large (small) black hole state, we do not need to obtain the whole path between the small black hole state and the large black hole state and just need to consider the path from small (large) black hole state to the intermediate black hole state.
+Thus, in the phase transition from small (large) black hole state to large (small) black hole state, we do not need to obtain the whole path between the small black hole state and the large black hole state and just need to consider the path from small (large) black hole state to the thermodynamic transition black hole state.

-Based on the above analysis, we know that the trajectories from $r_m$ to $r_l$ and from $r_m$ to $r_s$ do not have a contribution, so we have the equations: \be m_1=-m_2=-M_1; \ee \be m_3=-m_4=-M_2, \ee where the minus sign appearing in the expressions is associated with the presence of a turning point on the trajectory~\cite{BK,AV}.
+Based on the above analysis, we know that the trajectories from $r_m$ to $r_l$ and from $r_m$ to $r_s$ do not have a contribution, so we have the equations: \be m_1=-m_2=-M_1, \ee \be m_3=-m_4=-M_2, \ee where the minus sign appearing in the expressions is associated with the presence of a turning point on the trajectory, namely a change from the instanton (anti-instanton) path to the anti-instanton (instanton) path~\cite{BK,AV}(See Appendix for the details).
 We call the $M_1$ as one pseudomolecule contribution to the probability and the $M_2$ as one anti-pseudomolecule contribution to the probability.

-Then, the probability $P(r_s,t;r_s,t_0)$ and $P(r_l,t;r_s,t_0)$ can be given analytically.
-Because the intermediate black hole state of radium $r_m$ is unstable, we can neglect the time interval staying at this state at long time limit.